saraventurini/A-Variance-aware-Multiobjective-Louvain-like-Method-for-Community-Detection-in-Multiplex-Networks/README.md

 - REAL\_n3: tests each methods on real datasets with noise (first layer sum of all the real layers, second layer is noise).

 ## Reference paper
-"Louvain-like Methods for Community Detection in Multiplex Networks" by Sara Venturini, Andrea Cristofari, Francesco Rinaldi, Francesco Tudisco.
+"A Variance-aware Multiobjective Louvain-like Method for Community Detection in Multiplex Networks" by Sara Venturini, Andrea Cristofari, Francesco Rinaldi, Francesco Tudisco.

 ## Authors
 - Sara Venturini (e-mail: sara.venturini@math.unipd.it)